 Skip to Main Content

-San Diego Child Custody Lawyer
+San Diego Child Custody Attorney

 Being a parent adds a layer of complexity to any divorce.
 Child custody is often a hotly contested issue, and emotions can run high.
 However, despite the importance of custody to each parent, a judge determines custody based on what is in the child’s best interests.